-Geographers are concerned with the sustainability, or maintenance into the future, of the Earth's environmental resources natural resources that have originated directly from the biophysical environment into the future, of the Earth's environ-mental functions that support human life.
+Geographers are concerned with the sustainability, or maintenance into the future, of the Earth's environmental functions that support human life.
 The first of these functions is the production of environmental resources.
 These are natural resources that have originated directly from the biophysical environment.
-Examples include water, soil, timber, fish, minerals and fossil fuels.
-Earth's natural systems are responsible for their existence, as well as their uneven distribution across the planet.
+Examples